 How are brands and agencies competing, and how will they win?

 There are a number of ways in which we can witness how brands and agencies compete to stand out in the midst of all the marketing efforts around the World Cup.
-Team sponsors like Nike and Adidas, for example, fight an epic branding tournament, and who wins will depend not only on their marketing campaigns, but also on who represents which teams, who has the most star players, and how they engage fans online.
+Team sponsors like Nike and Adidas, for example, fight an epic branding tournament.
+Who wins will depend not only on their marketing campaigns, but also on who represents which teams, who has the most star players, and how they engage fans online.
 According to an analysis by Venngage, Adidas is likely to win at brand health this year.

 What are the risks?

-"When the world’s star players take to the turf and flags are hanging from every pub, sponsors will hope that all the negative pre-event worries will be forgotten and the world’s passion for football will take over," says James Kirkham, head of football media network Copa 90.
-As Cynthia Dickson explains, the World Cup is a major opportunity to align with target passion points and impact brand health metrics, including awareness and perception."
-Brands know this, so there's a good chance they will find the way to surmount risks.
+“When the world’s star players take to the turf and flags are hanging from every pub, sponsors will hope that all the negative pre-event worries will be forgotten and the world’s passion for football will take over,” says James Kirkham, head of the football media network Copa 90.
+As Cynthia Dickson explains, the World Cup is a major opportunity to align with target passion points and impact brand health metrics, including awareness and perception.”
+Brands know this, so there’s a good chance they will find the way to surmount risks.